sinovia/TIYassignments/github-api.md

 ##How does the API handle authentication?
   Do I need to authenticate?

       *Authentication is strongly recommended.
 There are some requests that cannot be made without authentication so.*

   What can I do with an unauthenticated request?
+      *Unauthenticated clients can make 60 requests per hour.
+For any more than that authentication is required*

   How can I authenticate my request?
 (3 ways)
+      *There are three authentication methods:

+        - **Basic

+        - **Authentication token sent in a header:

+        - **Authentication token sent in as a parameter*

 ##How do I ask the API for...
   The profile information for a specific user?

-  The repository listing for a specific user?
+      *To get information on a single user, use command: GET /users/:username* The repository listing for a specific user?
   The recent, public activity for a specific user?